Making a Difference for People with Bleeding Disorders

 Tracie and her family joined the GLHF community after her newborn son Zach was diagnosed with a bleeding disorder.
 She’s now an advocate who attends Washington Days with GLHF.
 “We quickly learned that it’s our responsibility to educate others, including our elected officials, so that they can understand just how costly this chronic illness is and how important it is to care for this segment of our population,” says Tracie.
 “Teaching others about living with a bleeding disorder is one of our primary goals and will continue to be for the rest of our lives.”

-Read more of Tracie and Zach’s story.
+Read more about Tracie and Zach.

 Being diagnosed with a bleeding disorder is life-changing, but with the support of GLHF and the members of our nurturing community, people can still live a life without limits.
 GLHF’s impact is as individualized as our community members themselves.